 Aquaponics is gaining attention around the country as the future of farming.
-What does aquaponics stands for??
-Combine fish raising (aqua-culture) and water gardening (hydro-ponics), you will get “AquaPonics”.
-It is a self sustaining cycle where Fish supply nutrients to the plants and the plants clean the fish water.
+What does aquaponics stand for??
+Combine fish raising (aqua-culture) and water gardening (hydroponics), you will get “AquaPonics”.
+It is a self-sustaining cycle where Fish supply nutrients to the plants and the plants clean the fish water.

 What makes aquaponics so valuable and so workable at the same time.?
 One species’ trash is another species’ treasure.
 Fish is the key factor, zero chemicals and very little water is the added advantages..The process is organic since the waste from the fish-growing water turns into a fertilizer for the vegetable plants even as the water gets purified after running through the vegetable field.
-Vegetables can be harvested throughout the period of fish farming cycle.
-With an ever growing global population, there is an increasing demand for organic and good quality produce not only from general consumers but also restaurants and hotels that often require unusual, out-of-season and non-native ingredients.
-I must say its a revolutionary concept that thrives on a symbiotic relationship between fish and plants.
+Vegetables can be harvested throughout the period of the fish farming cycle.
+With an ever-growing global population, there is an increasing demand for organic and good quality products not only from general consumers but also from restaurants and hotels that often require unusual, out-of-season and non-native ingredients.
+I must say it’s a revolutionary concept that thrives on a symbiotic relationship between fish and plants.
 The benefits of aquaponics are:

-Aquaponics save us from nature’s biggest challenge : Seasonality.
-It is independent on weather or growing seasons but depends only on on controlling variables such as temperature and water quality, it can avoid agricultural hazards such as tornadoes, storms, flooding and droughts.
+Aquaponics save us from nature’s biggest challenge: Seasonality.
+It is independent of whether or growing seasons but depends only on controlling variables such as temperature and water quality, it can avoid agricultural hazards such as tornadoes, storms, flooding and droughts.
 It looks the same in winter as it does in summer.
-Also crops grow more quickly, requiring only 3 to 5 percent of the water needed in a traditional farming system.
+Also, crops grow more quickly, because you add additional minerals into the water and plant can absorb minerals much faster from water than soil.
+Requires only 3 to 5 per cent of the water needed in a traditional farming system, because we can reuse the water.
 Aquaponics could provide consistent products regularly and year-round.

-While the setup cost of aquaponic farm might be higher than conventional farms, but the operational cost is much less.
-The yield from aquaponics is two times higher than that of conventional farming, also one restriction being that fruits and vegetables which grow underground cannot be grown using aquaponics.
-Poor soil quality( due to overdose of chemical fertilisers) and climatic changes such as droughts, hurricanes wont get affected as aquaponics is a soilless growing system.
+While the setup cost of aquaponic farms might be higher than conventional farms, but the operational cost is much less.
+The yield from aquaponics is two times higher than that of conventional farming, also one restriction is that fruits and vegetables which grow underground cannot be grown using aquaponics.
+Poor soil quality( due to overdose of chemical fertilisers) and climatic changes such as droughts, and hurricanes won’t get affected as aquaponics is a soilless growing system.
 When designed effectively, the success would encourage more people to take up the organic process so that safe fish and vegetables would be available to people.

 I think this is the future of farming as it can be done anywhere.
-You can do them indoors, outdoors, in warehouses, on rooftops, empty alleyways, empty parking lots.
+You can do them indoors, outdoors, in warehouses, on rooftops, in empty alleyways, and in empty parking lots.
 So all the space that’s being underutilized in urban areas could be transformed easily into an aquaponics system.
-And then you’re providing really clean, healthy produce for the local community and mostly for yourself..
+And then you’re providing really clean, healthy produce for the local community and mostly for yourself…